aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 Add new feature
 ---------------

-When the add tool is active drawing new object is possible on the selected active layer.
+When the add tool is active, drawing new object is possible on the point cloud map, when a layer is set as active layer.
 By default the add tool can be activated with the button "e".

+The new object's type, depends on the active layer's type.
+It can be point, line or poligon.

 Edit existing feature
 ---------------------